Cool stuff and curiosities from my collection, mostly of the semiconductor type.

 Soviet clone of the Intel 8086 CPU.
 Pin and binary compatible with the i8086.
 Has a 2.50mm pin pitch, instead of the much more common 2.54mm pin pitch of the west, making it a poor fit in breadboards and chip sockets.

 Smart LED display with four 16-segment digits.
 Takes input using a 2-bit digit selection bus and a 7-bit data bus for ASCII character selection.
+The integrated circuit that decodes the input

 HPDL-1414 datasheet